JupiterOne/graph-cloudbees/docs/development.md

-This integration focuses on CloudBees CI and is using [CloudBees CI API](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/api-authentication) and [Jenkins API](https://www.jenkins.io/doc/book/using/remote-access-api/) for interacting with the Hexnode resources.
+This integration focuses on CloudBees CI and is using [CloudBees CI API](https://docs.cloudbees.com/docs/cloudbees-ci-api/latest/api-authentication) and [Jenkins API](https://www.jenkins.io/doc/book/using/remote-access-api/) for interacting with the CloudBees CI resources.

 ## Prerequisites